Other Leaves: Michigan

 Federal law and guidance on this subject should be reviewed together with this section.

-- Michigan law prohibits employers from taking adverse action against employees who must attend court as a victim of a crime or victim representative.
+- An employer may not terminate an employee who must attend court as a victim of a crime or victim representative.
 See Crime Victim Leave.

-- There is no state law that requires sick leave or vacation time.
-The Payment of Wage and Fringe Benefits Act simply obligates an employer to provide such benefits in accordance with any written contract or policy.
-See Sick Leaves and Vacation Time.
+- There is no state law that requires an employer to provide vacation time.
+See Vacation Time.